juancamiloza/python_test_repo/README.md

-# python_test_repo
+# Juan's python_test_repo

-Place were I test my pyhthon beginer projects Multitaks between operation systems
+Place where I test my python beginner projects Multitasks between operation systems
-Hopefully colaborate with other coders and get tips on how to improve
+Hopefully collaborate with other coders and get tips on how to improve